LABORATORY RESEARCH USE ONLY. NOT INTENDED FOR CONSUMPTION.

 What is GLP-3’s receptor potency profile across GIP, GLP-1, and glucagon receptors? (for educational purposes only)

 In vitro characterization demonstrates that GLP-3 activates all three target receptors with distinct potency ratios.
 The compound shows highest relative potency at the GIP receptor, followed by GLP-1R, with moderate but pharmacologically relevant GCGR agonism.
 EC₅₀ values for cAMP accumulation at each receptor have been characterized in HEK293 cells expressing human receptors.
 The intentional potency imbalance — strongest at GIPR, intermediate at GLP-1R, and lowest at GCGR — was engineered to balance the overall receptor activation profile during preclinical characterization.
-Research compound — not outside laboratory research use.
+For laboratory research use only.

 Citation: Coskun T, Urva S, Roell WC, et al. Cell Metab.
 2022;34(9):1234-1247.e9.
 PubMed